Southend Coach Holidays

 As the sun goes down, the entertainment doesn't stop there as Southend-on-Sea has one of the most vibrant nightlife in the UK with wonderful amusements upon the Pier to the variety of bars, clubs and restaurants within the main town.
 See the stars of the music world or enjoy top class musical theatre at the Cliffs Pavilion then laugh till your sides split as your favourite comedian takes to the stage in the Comedy Club.
 If you prefer not to be holed up indoors than Southend on Sea is for you where you can explore the ancient woodlands of Belfairs Park or take in the beautiful displays of flowers at Belton Hills Reserve, Southchurch Park and Priory Park.
 One visit just won't be enough and you'll probably find yourself immediately planning your next Southend on Sea coach holiday as soon as you return home!

-Tours start from only £229.95 per person and each package to Southend-on-Sea includes: return coach travel, accommodation in a quality hotel (except self-drive), meals and excursions depending on the duration of the tour.
+Tour packages to Southend-on-Sea tend to include: return coach travel, accommodation in a quality hotel (except self-drive), meals and excursions depending on the duration of the tour.

 To help you have an enjoyable holiday in Southend on Sea, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO):